ringhio79/book_review_mongo/README.md

 - HTML & CSS
     - to create layout and styling of front end

-### Databases
+### Database
 - [MongoDB](https://www.mongodb.com/)
-    - to store data in the cloud and use the same database in prod and dev environments.
+    - storing data in the cloud and use the same database in prod and dev environments.

 ## Testing